Meet Our Students

 Audrey Xuefan Ji, MPH, BSN, RN, has experience working in long-term care and earned her Master’s degree in health policy and management at Columbia Mailman.
 Her research interests include nursing workforce, dementia care, and health economics.

-Faculty mentor: Lusine Poghosyan PhD, MPH, RN, FAAN
+Faculty Mentor: Lusine Poghosyan PhD, MPH, RN, FAAN

 • Sophie Junak, BSN, RN, RN-BC